JSON Patch Endpoint & Terminal State Protection

 [{ "op", "path", "value" }]format - Install

-- Record tracking events when status transitions succeed for audit purposes
+- Record tracking events in the service layer when status changes succeed for audit purposes

 - Use